 Behavior change must always begin with self-change, the first step of which is self-reflection.
 If this stirs the motivation for self-improvement, the process of behavior change has been launched—but only launched.
 It cannot sustain itself on autopilot for long but requires a persistence calling for curiosity, exploration, and refinement.
-The payoff is a higher quality of life.
-Individual work typically helps the self—at first—and then has a halo effect that engages others in the process, especially if teamwork becomes a dedicated value along the line of self-improvement.
+A higher quality of life is the payoff.
+Individual work typically helps the self—at first—and then has a halo effect that engages others, particularly if teamwork becomes a dedicated value along the line of self-improvement.

-The center of the biomental self is the brain-mind.
-It functions as the executive problem identifier-solver.
+The center of the "biomental" self * is the brain-mind.
+It functions as the executive "problem identifier-solver."
 In healthy people, emphasis in thinking about problem situations shifts raw guilt and blame scenarios toward more constructive frameworks that ask: “Why did I act this way and how can I refine my thinking and feeling to perform in more ethically just and beneficent ways in the future?”

 Rooted in early infantile proclivities/temperament, the adult personality has been the subject of scientific investigation for many decades.
-At this time, the prevailing theory or model is called the “Big Five.”
-It is a descriptive system composed of five factors or domains, all of which every personality has a share, but only one or two of these factors seem to dominate.
+The prevailing theory or model is called the “Big Five.”
+It is a descriptive system composed of five factors or domains, all of which every personality has a share, but only one or two of these factors dominate.
 Personality refers to the relatively stable pattern of functionally interrelated processes that include cognition, emotion, interpersonal relatedness, behavior, coping, and emotional defenses.

 Research has consistently shown that agreeableness and conscientiousness are the two outstanding factors associated with mental health and well-being.